Septem151/gifsync/README.md

 <!-- EXCLUDE PROJECT SCREENSHOT
 [![GifSync Screen Shot][project-screenshot]](https://example.com)
 -->
-GifSync started out as a simple question: "How do I get [Hat Kid][hatintime-url] to dance to my music while I stream?"
+GifSync started out as a simple question: "How do I get [Hat Kid](gifsync/static/images/hat-kid-smug-dance.gif) to dance to my music while I stream?"
 The answer to this question quickly turned into a long and convoluted dive into APIs, gif frame-times, and web servers.

 However, through the power of **THE INTERNET!!** (and a ton of duck-duck-go'ing) I was able to pull it off with as best of accuracy as I could.
 Best of all, it works with any gif!
 I wanted to share this with others so that no matter what your experience level is in programming, you too can experience gifs that dance to your music in real time.